Coast-to-coast: San Francisco to Savannah (Part 21)

 This entry is part 24 of 30 in the series Coast-to-coast: San Francisco to Savannah

-This morning, we visited the Oklahoma City National Memorial & Museum, which commemorates the victims, survivors, and rescuers of the Oklahoma City bombing.
-This bombing occurred on April 19, 1995, when a truck loaded with explosives was detonated outside the Alfred P. Murrah Federal Building.
-The bombing was perpetrated by domestic terrorists Timothy McVeigh and Terry Nichols.
-It resulted in the deaths of 168 people, including 19 children who were in the building’s daycare center, and injured over 600 others.
-The attack was one of the deadliest acts of domestic terrorism in U.S. history.
+This morning, we visited the Oklahoma City National Memorial & Museum, which honors the victims, survivors, and rescuers of the bombing.
+On April 19, 1995, a truck packed with explosives was detonated outside the Alfred P. Murrah Federal Building.
+The blast killed 168 people, including 19 children, and injured more than 600 others, making it one of the deadliest acts of domestic terrorism in U.S. history.

 Continue Reading